evildmp/diataxis-documentation-framework/quality.rst

 Consider how we judge the quality of say, clothing.
 Clothes must have *functional quality* (they must keep us appropriately warm and dry, stand up to wear).
 These things are objectively measurable.
-You don't really need to know much about clothes to assess how well they do those this.
+You don't really need to know much about clothes to assess how well they do those things.
 If water gets in, or the clothing falls apart - it lacks quality.

 There are other characteristics of quality in clothing that can't simply be